zimmed/podplay/README.md

 ## Build Tasks Provided

 ### JS Linting
-The clientside javascript code in podplay can be linted using JSHint with `gulp lint`
+The clientside javascript code in podplay can be delinted using JSLint with `gulp lint`

-### LESS Compilation
-CSS Stylesheets can be produced from podplay's less sources (found in the styles/ directory) with `gulp style`

 ### Run Basic Server
 To start a node HTTP server running the podplay express application